rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

            Method.1: Identify IPMI MAC Address (BMC MAC address) of Nodes (A, B, and C) by accessing IPMI IP in a browser for each node

-           Method.2 Identify IPMI MAC Address of Nodes (A, B, C) by login AHV host with User: root, Password: *default* for each node and using the following commands:
+           Method.2 Identify IPMI MAC Address of Nodes (A, B, C) by logging to the AHV hosts with User: root, Password: *default* for each node and using the following commands:

            ``` bash
            ssh -l root <IP address of Host/Hypervisor>